-On some site based e.g. WAMP (Apache, MySQL and PHP bundle for Windows) PHP code cache is turned off by default so it’s better for us to check the settings.
+On some sites based on e.g. WAMP (Apache, MySQL and PHP bundle for Windows) PHP code cache is turned off by default so it’s better for us to check the settings.

 How it works